bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 `'60sec`, a second `'1sec` as `'1000ms` (and so forth).
 The `SI` dimension models a unit system used as a fix point to group ratios within the same system.
-Literals use a `'` prefix and are typed through their unit of measure.
+Literals use a `'` prefix and are typed through their unit of measure suffix.

-The presence of a unit system with `ratio`s makes it unnecessary to declare or explicitly apply conversion between values within the same system.
+The presence of a unit system with `ratio`s makes it unnecessary to declare or explicitly apply conversions between values within the same system.

 		Milliseconds three-minutes = '2min + '60sec